Last updated on 01 June 2022 by Sara Pegarella (Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed)

 For example, if a user is looking for information specifically about returns and refunds, the user shouldn't have to dig through endless pages of terms relating to every other topic.

-The following example is of how Amazon breaks down their Returns & Refunds agreement into further multiple sections to help make things clear for the user.
+The following example is of how Amazon breaks down its Returns & Refunds Policy into multiple sections to help make things clear for the user.

 This section is technically a User Agreement: